-(1) The price to the public includes the estimated cost of hedging our obligations under the notes through one or more of our affiliates.

-(2) If the notes priced today and assuming a Maximum Total Return of 13.00%, J.P.
-Morgan Securities Inc., which we refer to as JPMSI, acting as agent for JPMorgan Chase & Co., would receive a commission of approximately \$7.00 per \$1,000 principal amount note.
+- (1) The price to the public includes the estimated cost of hedging our obligations under the notes through one or more of our affiliates. - (2) If the notes priced today and assuming a Maximum Total Return of 24.00%, J.P.
+Morgan Securities Inc., which we refer to as JPMSI, acting as agent for JPMorgan Chase & Co., would receive a commission of approximately \$11.00 per \$1,000 principal amount note.
 This commission includes the projected profits that our affiliates expect to realize in consideration for assuming risks inherent in hedging our obligations under the notes.
-The actual commission received by JPMSI may be more or less than \$7.00 and will depend on market conditions on the pricing date.
-In no event will the commission received by JPMSI, exceed \$15.00 per \$1,000 principal amount note.
+The actual commission received by JPMSI may be less than \$11.00 and will depend on market conditions on the pricing date.
+In no event will the commission received by JPMSI, which includes concessions that may be paid to other dealers, exceed \$15.00 per \$1,000 principal amount note.
 See "Plan of Distribution" beginning on page PS-152 of the accompanying product supplement no. 39-A-II.